 I have been wanting to add color in some form or another, but with the big screen TV on the wall, anything too little just ends up looking like clutter.
 I finally came up with a solution that is not only decorative and colorful, but that serves a purpose, too.

 I made big floor pillows.
 Big dense 24″ square ones.
 Not too big, not too little…just right when you want to lay on the floor to read or watch TV and need something to place under your head.
+I made a pillow cover similar to these when we had four legged furry ones napping all over the house.

 I have smaller 18″ pillows on my sofa, but they are not big enough to really get comfy when I want to stretch out on the floor.